How-to: Transition from Evernote Basic, Plus or Premium to Evernote Business

 Personal notebooks are owned by each individual, and when they leave your company, the contents of their personal notebooks will leave with them.
 Personal notebooks cannot be shared with your entire business.
 Personal notebooks include all the notebooks created when you previously used Evernote Basic, Plus, or Premium before joining an Evernote Business account.

-It’s important to note that what each team member sees in their notebook view may vary, as they can be invited to collaborate in notebooks, join notebooks from Business Home (see below), and create their own business notebooks.
+It’s important to note that what each team member sees in their notebook view may vary, as they can be invited directly by someone to join spaces or can request to join one from the Space Directory.
+They can also create their own set of spaces.

 Business tags are owned by the company.
-As you add tags to a note that’s in a business notebook, any tags you create will automatically be business tags.
-Anyone who has access to a business notebook will automatically have access to the business tags used within that notebook.
+As you add tags to a note your company account, any tags you create will automatically be added to your company's set of business tags.

 Personal tags, like personal notebooks, are owned by each individual.
-If you add tags to a note that is in a personal notebook, any tags that get created will be personal tags.
+If you add tags to a note in your personal Evernote account, any tags that get created will be added to your set of personal tags.
 You cannot use business tags in a personal notebook, or vice-versa.
 Personal tags include all the tags created when you previously used Evernote Basic, Plus, or Premium before joining an Evernote Business account.

-For an example of how a business may set up their Evernote Business notes, notebooks, and tags, view a sample organizational structure.
-As team members are creating content for your company, encourage them to create business notebooks and business tags instead of personal notebooks and personal tags.
-If you and your team members were familiar with using Evernote before your team started using Evernote Business, make sure you and then understand the differences between personal and business content.
+For an example of how a business may set up their Evernote Business notes, notebooks, and tags inside a space, view a sample organizational structure.
+As team members are creating content for your company, encourage them to create notebooks and tags in your company's business account.
+If you and your team members were familiar with using Evernote before your team started using Evernote Business, make sure they understand the differences between personal and business content.

 Business trash - When a team member deletes a note from a business notebook, to prevent unintentional data loss Evernote Business doesn’t automatically erase them.
 Instead, it puts them in the business trash.
 Only a company’s admin can erase and restore notes that are in the business trash, and they do this via the Admin Console.